 API Task Name and Description Inputs Outputs SEND_WRITE_RESPONSE Creates a write response channel transaction.
 The ID tag must match the associated write transaction.
 This task returns after it has been acknowledged by the master.
-This task emits a "write_response_transfer_complete" event upon completion.
 ID: Write ID tag RESPONSE: The chosen write response from the following [OKAY, EXOKAY, SLVERR, DECERR] BUSER: Write Response User Defined Signals None SEND_READ_DATA Creates a read channel transaction.
 The ID tag must match the associated read transaction.
 This task returns after it has been acknowledged by the master.
-This task emits a "read_data_transfer_complete" event upon completion.
 Note: This would need to be called multiple times for a burst > 1.
 ID: Read ID tag DATA: Data to send to the master RESPONSE: The read response to send to the master from the following: [OKAY, EXOKAY, SLVERR, DECERR] LAST: Last transfer flag RUSER: Read User Defined Signals None RECEIVE_WRITE_ADDRESS This task drives the AWREADY signal and monitors the write address bus for write address transfers coming from the master that have the specified ID tag (unless the IDValid bit = 0).
 It then returns the data associated with the write address transaction.
 If the IDValid bit is 0 then the input ID tag is not used and the next available write address transfer is sampled.
 This task uses the SLAVE_ADDRESS and SLAVE_MEM_SIZE parameters to determine if the address is valid.
-This task emits a "write_address_transfer_complete" event upon completion.
 ID: Write Address ID tag IDValid: Bit to indicate if the ID input parameter is to be used.
 When set to 1 the ID is valid and used, when set to 0 it is ignored.
 ADDR: Write Address LEN: Burst Length SIZE: Burst Size BURST: Burst Type LOCK: Lock Type CACHE: Cache Type PROT: Protection Type REGION: Region Identifier QOS: Quality of Service Signals AWUSER: Address Write User Defined Signals IDTAG: Sampled ID tag